Click the arrow on the righthand side of any bio for further information.

 Warren W. Sibilla Jr., PhD is a Diplomate Jungian Psychoanalyst with a clinical practice in Chicago, IL and South Bend, IN.
 Dr. Sibilla has served as the Director of the Clinical Training Program (2010 – 2014) at the Jung Institute and also teaches in their Analyst Training Program.
 Currently, Dr. Sibilla is engaged in the study and practice of Zen Buddhism including authoring a book on the relationship between Zen Buddhism and Analytical Psychology as well as a paper formally exploring Jung’s 1958 dialogue with Japanese Zen Master and Philosopher Hisamatsu.
 In addition to his clinical practice and work with the Institute, Dr. Sibilla teaches in both the Masters and Doctoral programs at The Chicago School of Professional Psychology and The Institute for Clinical Social Work and also facilitates several silent contemplative retreats throughout the year at GilChrist Retreat Center in Southwest Michigan.

-Irv Siegel has been in business for over 50 years.
-He came to know about Jung 20 years ago and has become a strong supporter of The C. G. Jung Center.
-Irv is enthusiastic about sharing his passion for film and making Jungian topics available to the public.
+Irv Siegel has been in the insurance business since arriving in Chicago.
+He came to know about Jung 25 years ago and has become a strong supporter of The C. G. Jung Center.
+Irv is enthusiastic about sharing his pleasure for film and making Jungian topics available to the public.
 He is especially interested in the process of individuation and exploring how people find the inner strength to make conscious decisions during significant crossroads in their lives.

 Marsha Smith is a psychotherapist and trainer who works with adults, couples and adolescents.
 She combines mindful, empathic and practical approaches to help with a variety of psychological and social challenges.
 She helps people move past blocks, get unstuck, feel more balanced, feel less angry, anxious or depressed, and have more ease in decision making and enjoyment in relationships.
 With an empathic, therapeutic relationship and focus on inner experience, she supports people tapping into more of their resources of feeling and thinking to bring new insights and steps for solving problems.
 She teaches mindfulness and body-mind therapies such as Focusing in workshops and to individuals and also supervises and trains health care professionals.
 Visit www.marshasmithcounseling for more information on her work.